Prussian campaign (1626–1629): First Battle of Mewe

-In September Sigismund would decide to recapture Mewe, and began marching towards it.
-It lacked a proper garrison, which only consisted of about 140 Swedes and 60 burghers.
-However, it was highly important to the Swedes, since it stood between the Commonwealth army and the Swedish camp at Dirschau.
-Gustavus was with the Swedish army at the time, which had suffered attrition during the siege of Danzig.
-On 11 September he began marching towards Mewe with around 2,000 men, and subsequent skirmishes took place at Warmhof, near Mewe.
-These skirmishes would come to be known as the First Battle of Mewe, but they were inconclusive.
-Afterwards, both sides received reinforcements, strengthening the Swedes to around 9,500 men.
+On 11 September, Sigismund III began marching towards Mewe with 2,000 men to recapture it.
+Despite the city lacking a strong garrison, only some 140 Swedes and 60 burghers in total, it was strategically important as it stood between Sigismund's army and the Swedish camp at Dirschau.
+Gustavus subsequently marched with 2,000 infantry and 1,000–1,200 cavalry to Mewe.
+Skirmishes broke out at Warmhof on 22 September, which were later known as the first battle of Mewe.
+The fighting was inconclusive and both sides received reinforcements, increasing the Swedish force to some 9,500 men.

 Second Battle of Mewe

-Meanwhile, the siege of Mewe continued, and the defenders were growing desperate.
-As a result, on October 1, Gustavus assaulted the Commonwealth camp, which became known as the Second Battle of Mewe.
-The Polish hussars charged at the Swedish infantry, but failed to make a significant impact.
-As a result of the battle, the Commonwealth siege of Mewe was lifted.
-Around 500 Poles and 30 Swedes would die.
+On October 1, due to the garrison in Mewe becoming desperate from the continued siege, the Commonwealth camp was assaulted by Gustavus.
+During the battle, the Winged Hussars charged at the Swedish infantry, failing to make a significant impact.
+Due to their defeat, the Commonwealth troops lifted the siege and withdrew.
+The battle would later be known as the second battle of Mewe.
+500 Poles and 30 Swedes died in the fighting.

 Winter months

-After the battles at Mewe, Gustavus would return to Stockholm, in spite of this, the fighting in Prussia continued.
-The Commonwealth forces attempted to push the Swedes from their fortified camp at Danziger Haupt; but Johan Baner, who was in command, repulsed all of their attempts to expel the Swedes.
-However, the experienced Polish commander, Stanislaw Koniecpolski, who had returned from Ukraine with his troops, recaptured many of the fortresses, including Wormditt.
+Gustavus returned to Stockholm after the battles at Mewe.
+During the winter, Commonwealth troops attempted to repel the Swedes from Gdańsk Head.
+However, all of these attempts were repelled by Johan Banér.
+Despite this failure, Stanislaw Koniecpolski recaptured several fortresses, including Wormditt.

+1627

 Siege of Puck

-At the beginning of November 1626, the kwarciane army under the command of Crown Field Hetman Stanisław Koniecpolski arrived in Royal Prussia.
+At the beginning of November 1626, the Kwarciane army under the command of Crown Field Hetman Stanisław Koniecpolski arrived in Royal Prussia.
 The Hetman intended to use the winter season to carry out several military operations, one of which aimed to remove the Swedish garrison from the war port in Puck.

-The first attempt ended in partial success, as the Poles managed to take the town, but the attack on the heavily fortified port failed.
+The first attempt ended in partial success, as the Poles managed to capture the town, but the attack on the heavily fortified port was unsuccessful.
 In this situation, they began to blockade the town.
 By the end of March 1627, Koniecpolski, taking advantage of the spring floodwaters of the Vistula, which made offensive operations difficult for the Swedish troops, set out for Puck again.
 A siege lasting several days, supported from the sea by artillery fire from the Polish fleet led by Arend Dickmann, finally bore fruit, as part of the fortifications were destroyed, forcing the Puck garrison to capitulate.

 All cannons, ammunition, and loot plundered by the Swedes in the Commonwealth fell into the hands of the Crown army.